hindu-comm/weblogs/manasataramgini/2014/04/2014-04-20_the-first-farmers.md

 inter-insect conflicts).

-● The attine ants similarly deploy actinobacterial species of Pseudonocardia, Streptomyces and Amycolatopsis against the antagonists of their fungal crops.
+● The attine ants similarly deploy actinobacterial species of Pseudonocardia, Streptomyces andAmycolatopsis against the antagonists of their fungal crops.
 The ant Acromyrmex octospinosus deploys a Streptomyces strain that produces a wide range of antibiotics, including the polyene candicidin and antimycin that might kill some antagonistic